The Next Step

 - Work with students on a variety of issues, such as: relationship concerns, leaving home, family issues, adjustment to college life, choice of major, career exploration.

 - Guest lecture in Freshmen Seminar classes and provide various workshops.

 - Provide referral recommendations for academic and learning needs; physical and mental health concerns; and financial issues.

 There is a real togetherness about RIT and it really is a great opportunity for any Deaf student looking to propel into the next stage of their education.
-Offering access to information in sign language on multiple pages of their site, NTID really give you all you need to know and make you feel comfortable in your decision as a member of the Deaf community.
+Offering access to information in sign language on multiple pages of their site, NTID really gives you all you need to know and makes you feel comfortable in your decision as a member of the Deaf community.